Ditch the Goldfish: Better Snack Ideas for Kids

 Simple Mills Cheddar Crackers or Pop Mmm's- great substitute for Cheez-Its or Goldfish!

-Meat Sticks- like I said above, we get Chomps brand the most.
+Meat Sticks- We get Chomps brand the most.

 Skout Organics Bars- Libby is obsessed with these things.
 You can enroll in an autoship thing from their website and it's a reduced price, so we get them sent to us once a month.
 If we don't need it, we skip the next shipment.
 Get 20% off your first order!